524D/mzrecal/README.md

 ## Running mzRecal

-Ready-to-run executables of mzRecal for Linux and Microsoft Windows can be downloaded from https://github.com/524D/mzrecal/releases.
+Ready-to-run executables of mzRecal for Linux and Microsoft Windows can be downloaded from https://github.com/524D/mzrecal/releases/latest (under "assets").
 These executables have no external dependencies.

 ## Compiling